-Early Modern Women: An Interdisciplinary Journal is a collaborative publication of ACMRS and beginning July 2011, the University of Miami.
+Early Modern Women: An Interdisciplinary Journal is a collaborative publication of ACMRS and until December 2017, the University of Miami.
 This journal publishes essays on women and gender during the years 1500-1700 from all geographical areas and across all relevant fields: European, African, Islamic, Asian, and colonial studies, as well as studies of literature, art, music, history, history of science, religion, and anthropology.

 ACMRS oversees and edits the annual Studies in Medieval and Renaissance History, a journal that provides an outlet for the publication of scholarship that often falls outside the limitations of other scholarly periodicals.
 We are particularly eager to publish interpretive and historiographical essays that explore the ramifications of current scholarship or that treat issues and themes of interest to any historian of the pre-modern period.

 Laberinto is a peer-edited journal dedicated to the exploration of interdisciplinary connections among literary and cultural texts, as well as images of the Hispanic areas of influence during the early modern period.

 Other Series and Projects

 Medieval and Renaissance Latin America is a series that greatly expands the traditional reach of both of those periods beyond the confines of Europe.

 The Other Voice in Early Modern Europe: Toronto series is a series co-published with ITER.